 Veracity’s StreetTalk Podcast

-StreetTalk attempts to dig deep into Portland’s ever-changing communal landscape.
+StreetTalk attempts to dig deep into the Portland area’s ever-changing communal landscape through multiple interviews that fully plunge into a specific topic.
 No longer a small backyard community, our downtown core is expanding as neighborhoods evolve to welcome a multitude of new residents.
-Portland’s growing pains will be highlighted through interviews featuring topics concerning real estate & development, infrastructure & building, homelessness & community, and more.
+Our growing pains will be highlighted through interviews featuring topics concerning real estate & development, infrastructure & building, homelessness & community, and more.

 We’re kicking StreetTalk off by paying special attention to the highly heated battle regarding the proposed Historic District in Portland’s beloved Eastmoreland neighborhood.
 In an attempt to present just the facts to Eastmoreland neighbors and other communities considering an HD as a response to over-zealous development, we’ll spend six weeks examining all sides of the issue.
 After this six-week series is over, we’re open to discover where the street takes us.